-(7) The key components of the University's Enterprise Risk Management Framework are:
+- (8) The key components of the University's enterprise risk management framework are:

 - a. the Enterprise Risk Plan;

 - b. this policy;

-- c. the risk management methodology and processes, as set out in the Risk Management Procedures (to be developed 2022);
+- c. the risk management methodology and processes, as set out in the Enterprise Risk Management Procedure;

-- d. the risk appetite statement and KRI's (to be developed 2022);
+- d. the risk appetite statement and tolerances;

 - e. the Strategic Risk Register;

 - f. the Corporate Risk Register;

 - g. the Emerging Risk Register;

 - h. the Risk Assessment Criteria and Risk Matrix;

-- i. the Risk Management Training Program (to be developed 2022);
+- i. the Risk Management Training Program;

-- j. the Risk Management Communications Plan (to be developed 2022);
+- j. the Risk Management Communications Plan;

 - k. the Risk Management Governance Structure Council and relevant Boards and Committees;

 - I. the Compliance Management Policy;

 - m. the Internal Audit Plan;

-- n.
-Compliance Plan
+- n. the Compliance Plan;

-- o.
-Insurance arrangements;
+- o. insurance arrangements;

-- p.
-Other University policies and procedures relating to specific areas of risk, including as health, safety and environment; emergency planning and business continuity; incident management; fraud and corruption; conflicts of interest; privacy and cyber / information security; and
+- p. other University policies and procedures relating to specific areas of risk, including as health, safety and environment; emergency planning and business continuity; incident management; fraud and corruption; conflicts of interest; privacy and cyber / information security; and

-- q.
-External Audit.
+- g. external audit.